Garry Cullen - Chief Executive Officer, NRT Trading

 Garry’s father worked for the Kenyan Government and as a result he had a nomadic upbringing.
 In 1971 Garry pursued a career as a professional golfer at just 16 years old, and spent the next 14 years playing the European, Caribbean and African tournament circuits.
 He returned to settle in Kenya after getting married, but his passion for sport hadn’t subsided.
 He moved to Watamu on the Kenyan coast – one of the best big game fishing bases in Africa – where he worked at Hemmingways hotel and pursued his love for fishing in his spare time.
 He spent 26 years at Hemmingways, which took him to the Maasai Mara, where he worked with local landowners to manage Naboisho Conservancy and set up Ol Seki Hemmingways camp.
 He used the skills he learned in the Mara to found the Galana Wildlife Conservancy, which borders Tsavo East National Park and acts as a buffer zone for wildlife.
 Garry now heads up NRT Trading, which encompasses the BeadWORKS and livestock programmes, among others.

-Ture Boru - Chief Finance Officer and Commercial Director, NRT Trading
+Ture Boru - Community Economic Empowerment Director, NRT Trading

 Patrick Ekodere – Livestock Director